Welcome to the Troop 1 of Saint George!

 The general TSG structure starts with its members.
 Ideas, suggestion, and concerns are brought up by members to their individual Troop Captains.
 Captains of fully accredited troops will then forward them to the TSG national team.
 Approval and funding comes from the Board of Directors, as do instructions and guidance.

-At the beginning of the new TSG year (starting Sept.
-2014), we will start establishing Patrols within our Troop.
+At the beginning of the 2014 TSG year (starting Sept.), we started establishing Patrols within our Troop.
 This is not a TSG mandate.
 Troops have organizational latitude as long as TSG principals are adhered to.
-We expect that it will take at least half a year to see Cadets “stand out” as potential Patrol Sergeants.
+As cadets grow within the troops, we expect to see Cadets “stand out” as potential Patrol Sergeants.
 When that time comes, promotions will be offered, and internal Patrol structures defined.
-When a dad has more than 1 Cadet in the Troop, his boys will be in the same Patrol, so the father/son(s) principle will not be affected.

 The TSG Officer’s Manual is available on the website under “Resources”.
 It contains all our policies and procedures and should answer any question you might have.

-Our 1st uniforms order went out on 9/30/14.
-This was the first bulk order to start production from the manufacturer.
-We had a 2nd order sent in January 2015.
-National is working very hard on a direct online ordering option, and it should be available to us by mid-September 2015.
+Uniforms are available on the national website at https://troopsofsaintgeorge.org/shop/.
+You may attend camp and events before obtaining uniforms.
+We understand that you might want to attend a couple of events before making the decision to join, and also that uniform represent a financial investment.
 Until then, anything close to OD (“ olive drab”, military version of khaki) is acceptable.
 We require long pants and a clean shirt for Mass.
 Boots are highly recommended (snake safety, poisonous plants, ankle support, walking considerations).

 Basic Camping Equipment: